absolunet/docs-node-ioc/src/docs/02_architecture/02_container/en.md

 ## Dependency injection

 The most powerful tool in the Node IoC container is the dependency injection system.
-It was mostly inspired by the [Angular.js](https://docs.angularjs.org/guide/di#-inject-property-annotation) dependency injection approach in term of usage, but some magic was added to the recipe for easier user-end implementation.
+It was mostly inspired by the [Angular.js](https://docs.angularjs.org/guide/di#-inject-property-annotation) dependency injection approach in terms of usage, but some magic was added to the recipe for easier user-end implementation.

 To request dependencies in a class instance, you must implement a static getter called `dependencies`.